Cancer Research UK, a company limited by guarantee and a registered charity, is governed by a Council of Trustees, the Charity’s board of directors.

 Appointed in 2014, Andrew was formerly Group Finance Director of Legal & General plc where he had also held a number of financial and operational roles in the asset management, insurance and international businesses.

 Until April 2013 Andrew had been Senior Independent Director of SEGRO, the Industrial REIT.
 He is a non-Executive Director and Chair of the Audit Committee at both Direct Line Insurance Group plc and Royal London Group plc.
-He is also the Chairman of the Co-Operative Insurance Society, which was acquired by Royal London in 2013.
 Andrew is also a panel member of the Financial Reporting Review Panel of the Financial Reporting Council and is a Trustee and Director of the Royal School of Needlework.
 He is a Fellow of the Institute of Chartered Accountants in England and Wales.

 Professor Peter Selby CBE DSc MD FMedSci FRCR FRCP

-Appointed 2012, Peter Selby is a consultant physician at St James’ University Hospital, the St James’ Institute of Oncology and Professor of Cancer Medicine at the University of Leeds.
+Appointed 2012, Peter Selby is a consultant physician at St James’ University Hospital, and Professor of Cancer Medicine at the University of Leeds.
 He has worked in cancer research and cancer care since 1976.

 After completing a Natural Sciences degree at the University of Cambridge in 1971, he undertook undergraduate medical training at King’s College Hospital in London and the Royal Marsden Hospital in London and in the Princess Margaret Hospital and Ontario Cancer Institute in Toronto.
 He was a clinical research fellow at the Institute for Cancer Research and Royal Marsden and became a Consultant and Senior Lecturer there in 1984.